danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 <docs-code header="app/app.component.spec.ts (NO_ERRORS_SCHEMA)" path="adev/src/content/examples/testing/src/app/app.component.spec.ts" visibleRegion="no-errors-schema"/>

-The `NO_ERRORS_SCHEMA` tells the Angular compiler to ignore unrecognized elements and attributes.
+The `NO_ERRORS_SCHEMA` tells the Engular compiler to ignore unrecognized elements and attributes.

 The compiler recognizes the `<app-root>` element and the `routerLink` attribute because you declared a corresponding `AppComponent` and `RouterLink` in the `TestBed` configuration.